 Screen/Button Display Function Summary SEr -30 Temp of unit Allows the user to see what temperature the unit is designed to run.
-1 Initial Screen Varies CPU Checksum Shows the current checksum of the CPU board for validation.
-Initial Screen Varies Relay Board Checksum Shows the current checksum of the Relay board for validation. tyP Model Type Unit type 30 for -30 Freezer.
+1 1.77.10 Varies CPU Checksum Shows the current checksum of the CPU board for validation.
+1 Initial Screen Varies Relay Board Checksum Shows the current checksum of the Relay board for validation. tyP Model Type Unit type 30 for -30 Freezer.
 This parameter should never be changed.
-2 Press Scan ( Scan ) CFg Type of unit Type of unit (01).
-This parameter should never be changed.
+2 Press Scan ( Scan ) CFg Type of unit This parameter should only be changed by trained service personnel.
 3 Press Scan ( Scan ) CuFt Size of the unit Setting for Size of the unit.
 4 Press Scan ( Scan ) Pd oFSt Control Probe Pulldown Offset The difference in temperature between the control probe value and the average compartment temperature that determines when the control system changes from pull down mode to steady state operation.
-This can be useful to adjust if the average compartment temperature has an undershoot or overshoot relative to set point during pull down mode.
+This can be useful to adjust if the average compartment temperature has an undershoot or overshoot relative to setpoint during pull down mode.
 This offset is also used on some freezer models as a response to door openings.
-5 Press Scan ( Scan ) Cnt oFSt Control Probe Offset The difference in temperature between the control probe value and the average compartment temperature that is used to control the cooling system to the unit set point during steady state operation.
-This can be useful to adjust if there is a discrepancy between the unit set point and the average cabinet temperature.
-6 Press Scan (Scan) diS oFSt Display Probe Offset The difference in temperature between the display probe value seen on the User Interface display and the average compartment temperature at the unit set point during steady state operation.
+5 Press Scan ( Scan ) Cnt oFSt Control Probe Offset The difference in temperature between the control probe value and the average compartment temperature that is used to control the cooling system to the unit setpoint during steady state operation.
+This can be useful to adjust if there is a discrepancy between the unit setpoint and the average cabinet temperature.
+6 Press Scan ( Scan ) dIS oFSt Display Probe Offset The difference in temperature between the display probe value seen on the User Interface display and the average compartment temperature at the unit setpoint during steady state operation.
 This can be useful to adjust the display during unit calibration procedures.
-7 Press Scan (Scan) Cnt ucl Control Upper Hysteresis The degree increase in temperature from the set point that will trigger the unit to begin cooling to prevent the unit from getting too warm.
-8 Press Scan (Scan) Cnt lcl Control Lower Hysteresis The degree decrease in temperature from the set point that will trigger the unit to stop cooling to prevent the unit from getting too cold.
-9 Press Scan ( Scan ) AdP dEF Adaptive Defrost Setting for adaptive defrost ON (01) or OFF (00).
-10 Press Scan ( Scan ) dEF Int Defrost Interval The time interval between defrost cycles in hours.
+7 Press Scan ( Scan ) Ctr CAl Display Control Probe with Offset (If present) Normally OFF (00).
+If ON (01), the Upper Bottle Temperature output on main display is replaced by the control probe temperature value with offset when exiting the service menu.
+8 Press Scan ( Scan ) Cnt ucl Control Upper Hysteresis The degree increase in temperature from the setpoint that will trigger the unit to begin cooling to prevent the unit from getting too warm.